GooTechnologies/learn/tutorials/rotations/index.md

 	I personally find it hard to visualize the needed angle and axis to get to a certain rotation other than a rotation around a basic axis, but your mileage may vary.
 </div>

 ## Quaternions

 Quaternions are a great way to work with rotations.
-The main benefit of using quaternions is the ability to smoothly interpolate between two different rotations using <a href="https://goote.ch/bdfac8ffdb4644f689ec583e9d3fb7a1.scene/"><strong>slerp</strong></a> which is short for <a href="https://en.wikipedia.org/wiki/Slerp">spherical linear interpolation</a>.
+The main benefit of using quaternions is the ability to smoothly interpolate between two different rotations using [slerp](https://goote.ch/bdfac8ffdb4644f689ec583e9d3fb7a1.scene/) which is short for [spherical linear interpolation](https://en.wikipedia.org/wiki/Slerp).

-Here is the code for the slerp button in the <a href="https://goote.ch/0e7df388f6ca4787be8884a87504955e.scene/" target="_blank">demo scene</a>:
+Here is the code for the slerp button in the [demo scene](https://goote.ch/0e7df388f6ca4787be8884a87504955e.scene/):

 {% highlight js %}
 var rot = head.transformComponent.transform.rotation;